cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 order to be applied.
-A common approach in the network management environment has been to simulate or import data in a specific environment (the ML developer lab), where they are used to train the selected model, while later, when the model is deployed in production, re-train or adjust to the production environment context.
-This demands a specific adaption period.
+A common approach in the network management environment has been to simulate or import data in a specific environment (the ML developer lab), where they are used to train the selected model, while later, when the model is deployed in production, retrain or adjust to the production environment context.
+This demands a specific adaptation period.

 Network Digital Twin simplifies the complete ML lifecycle development